Monosodium acetylide

-This compound, a white solid, has been characterized by neutron diffraction, which revealed an Na-C bond and a C≡C bond of 127 pm, which is longer than the C≡C bond length in acetylene itself (120.4 pm).
+This compound, a white solid, has been characterized by neutron diffraction, which revealed a C≡C bond of 127 pm, which is longer than the C≡C bond length in acetylene itself (120.4 pm).
+The negative formal charge is essentially localized on one of the carbon atoms.
+Millimeter spectroscopy yielded Na\sC and C≡C bond lengths of 222.1 pm and 121.7 pm, respectively.
+The C\sH bond length is assumed to be 106 pm.

 Monosodium acetylide can be used as a strong nucleophile in organic synthesis.
 However, it has largely been displaced in this application by monolithium acetylide, which can be prepared more easily.

 Monosodium acetylide hydrolizes in contact with water, producing sodium hydroxide and acetylene.